edinstance/AWS-Banking-System/README.md

 1. **AWS CloudFormation Console:**
     * Navigate to the CloudFormation console in the AWS region you deployed to.
     * Select your stack (e.g., `banking-app-dev`).
-    * Check the "Status," "Events," "Resources," and especially the **"Outputs"** tab.
-The "Outputs" tab will contain important information like your `BankingApiGatewayEndpoint`.
+    * Check the "Status," "Events," and "Resources" sections.
 2. **Test the API Endpoint:**
-    * Use a tool like `curl` or Postman to send requests to the `BankingApiGatewayEndpoint` obtained from the CloudFormation stack outputs.
+    * Use a tool like `curl` or Postman to send requests to the `BankingApiGatewayEndpoint` that you set in ssm.
     * Example (replace with your actual endpoint and a valid idempotency key):
      ```shell
-     API_ENDPOINT="YOUR_API_GATEWAY_ENDPOINT_FROM_OUTPUTS"
+     API_ENDPOINT="YOUR_API_GATEWAY_ENDPOINT"

     IDEMPOTENCY_KEY=$(uuidgen)
     ACCOUNT_ID=$(uuidgen)